 When running a forecast on a prospective line item that includes key-values, the numbers are complete 28 days after adding the key-values to ad tags on your website.
 After those 28 days, no other setup is required to use the key-values in a line item that you’re forecasting.
 Learn more about forecasting key-values.Examples of key-values

 Target line items to demographic groups

 You can define key-values based on common characteristics of your site visitors that you collect through your website.
 DoubleClick for Publishers can't determine these criteria, but if, for example, you have user registration data from your site, you can specify demographic information such as gender, age and user interests.
 You could create a custom key, gender, with the values male and female.
 Then you could target specific user types like Men in the San Diego metropolitan area who use Mac OS X using a combination of DFP criteria and your custom key gender.

 Target line items to very specific areas of your site

-You can also use custom targeting to target ads to specific ad slot positions.
+You can also use key-values to target ads to specific ad slot positions.
 Maybe you sell your ad slots above the fold at a premium.
-You can create a key to define the ad slot position as top (e.g., position=top) and target certain line items to that key-value so they won't show below the fold.
+You can create a key to define the ad slot position as top (e.g., position=top) and target certain line items to that key-value so they don't show below the fold.